PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 - Software tools: Subscription-based tools or one-time software purchases that benefit the chapter (these may also be shared across chapters).
 - To pay/reimburse costs to speakers for PyLadies events
 - Travel reimbursement for members to go to other events (note the regional restrictions)
+- Educational material for events or raffle prizes such as books, ebooks or vouchers for online courses

 **Disallowed Expenditures:**
 - Regional Restrictions: Funds can only be spent on activities in the DE, CH, and AT regions as defined in the PySV Bylaws.